 Aside from depression, there’s some evidence that fish oil may have potential as an anti-anxiety treatment.
 In one 2011 study, healthy medical students who were given fish oil supplements showed a 20 percent reduction in anxiety symptoms versus those who were given placebos.

 It’s a potential adjunct therapy for treating ADHD

 Given that omega-3 fatty acids are an integral part of brain function, especially in childhood development, it is no surprise that fish oil may help kids with attention deficit hyperactivity disorder, or ADHD.

 In a 2011 meta-analysis involving 699 children over 10 trials, those treated with fish oil exhibited small, but significant, improvements in ADHD symptoms.
 Also, a higher EPA content correlated with better efficacy—suggesting that type of fish oil can work alongside traditional drugs to treat ADHD.
 How does it work?
 The authors hypothesized that because fish oil has anti-inflammatory properties, it can alter cell membrane fluidity in the central nervous system.
 This, in turn, can positively impact the activity of two important neurotransmitters, serotonin and dopamine.

 You can easily get the benefits of fish oil without eating fish—just grab a supplement.
 Krill oil has the same type of omega-3 fatty acids, EPA and DHA, as fish oil.
 If you’d rather skip the pill and go for the real thing, make sure you choose a breed that’s high in both EPA and DHA.
 The following fish have the highest EPA and DHA content per serving:

 Keep in mind, though, that certain fish such as mackerel, tuna, and swordfish have high levels of mercury, and should not consume more than 12.5 ounces a week.
-See a list of the mercury levels in common types of fish here.

 Illustration by Katherine Prendergast